emu-wg/teap-errata/section-4-2-13.md

    The Crypto-Binding TLV MUST be exchanged and verified before the final Result TLV exchange, regardless of whether there is an inner EAP method authentication or not.
-It MUST be included with the Intermediate-Result TLV to perform cryptographic binding after each successful EAP method in a sequence of EAP methods, before proceeding with another inner EAP method.
+It MUST be included with each successful Intermediate-Result TLV to perform cryptographic binding after each EAP authenticaiton or basic password method, before proceeding with another authentication exchange.
+If no MSK or EMSK has been generated and a Crypto-Binding TLS is required then the MSK Compound MAC field contains the MAC using keys generated according to section 5.2.
 The Crypto-Binding TLV is valid only if the following checks pass:

    o  The Crypto-Binding TLV version is supported.